chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 ```

-Save and close the file when you are finished editing it.
+Save and close the `mime.types` file when you are finished editing it.

 Copy the filepath to your `nginx.conf` file you created earlier.
 Replacing `<filepath>` with this copied path, execute the following command to initialize the nginx server:

 ```shell
 nginx -c <filepath>
 ```

-To view the local webserver, navigate to `localhost:8080` in your web browser of choice.
+To view the HTML content, navigate to `localhost:8080` in your web browser of choice.
 You should see a simple landing page with a picture of Inky and a fun fact about the Wolfi octopus.

 If you make any changes to the files nginx is serving, run `nginx -s reload` in your terminal to allow the changes to render.
 When you are finished with your application, run `nginx -s quit` to allow nginx to safely exit.

 <!-- New content -->
 ## Step 2: Creating the Dockerfile